Simple Steps to Install WooCommerce Plugin

 Your next step should be to properly add products to your store before you start selling them.
 This is a very important step, so pay close attention.

 As you can see, installing, activating and setting up the WooCommerce plugin is a relatively short but definitely simple process.
+Also, there are numerous WooCommerce plugins that cover not only basic WooCommerce features, but also tons of advanced shop options that can uplift your sales.
 Now that you know how to do it, go ahead and start your online store today!